 Accidents involve your automobile, boat, or recreational vehicle

-Judgments exceed your current coverage
+Judgments exceed your current coverage limits

 To qualify, you must maintain certain minimum liability limits on your basic auto, home, boat, and recreational vehicle insurance policies.